 - Service as a board member or in a leadership role (e.g. president, etc.), and/or extensive service at the grassroots level;

-- A sustained commitment and service to one or more organizations over an extended period of time;
+- A sustained commitment and service to at least one organization over an extended period of time;

 *NOTE: Service should not be connected to or an extension of the nominee's professional job at RIT.